karstendick/movie-math/spec.md

     Implementation:
     1. Get embedding for like_movie
     2. Get embedding for avoid_text
-    3. Create query vector: like_vec - 0.5 * avoid_vec
+    3. Create query vector: like_vec - 1.0 * avoid_vec
+       - Weight of 1.0 provides strong contrast to avoid unwanted aspects
+       - Lower weights (0.3-0.5): Results too similar to source movie
-       - Weight of 0.5 balances between keeping movie's vibe and avoiding unwanted aspects
+       - Weight of 1.0: Balanced push away from unwanted aspects
-       - Too low (0.1): Barely affects results
-       - Too high (1.0): Might over-correct and lose the original movie's character
+       - Higher weights (>1.5): May over-correct and lose movie's character
-       - 0.5 is a reasonable middle ground (can be tuned later if needed)
     4. Search with query vector
     5. Filter out the original movie

+    Note: Sequels may still appear if they share director, cast, and themes with the source movie, as these similarities can outweigh the avoided aspect.

     Returns:
         DataFrame with top k movies (default 100 for pagination)